-Item Report Traffic i mpacts Traffic • Base traffic generation rates generation From RMS (2002) Guide to Traffic Generating Developments Updated statistics from TDT 2013 / 04a • Existing traffic generation • Vacant lot • Traffic generated by proposed development High density residential flat buildings (34 residential flat buildings) • The definition of a high density residential flat building in the RMS (2002) is a building containing 20 or more dwellings.
+Item Report Traffic impacts Traffic Base traffic generation rates generation From RMS (2002) Guide to Traffic Generating Developments Updated statistics from TDT 2013 / 04a Existing traffic generation Vacant lot Traffic generated by proposed development High density residential flat buildings (34 residential flat buildings) The definition of a high density residential flat building in the RMS (2002) is a building containing 20 or more dwellings.
 This definition is only for the purpose of calculating the trip generation.
 It is different from and does not affect the town planning definitions for land use and development density.
-Morning peak hour vehicle trips = 0.19 trips per unit Afternoon peak hour vehicle trips = 0.15 trips per unit • Morning peak hour 0.19 x 34 = 6.5, say 7 trips (in and out) • Afternoon peak hour 0.15 x 34 = 5.1, say 5 trips (in and out) 11 dwelling houses (on lots A1 to A7 and lots B1 to B4) Dwelling houses Weekday peak hour vehicle trips = 0.99 trips per dwelling 0.99 x 11 = 10.9, say 11 trips (exiting in the morning peak hour and entering in the afternoon peak hour) • Total: Morning peak hour 7 + 11 = 18 trips (in and out) • Afternoon peak hour 5 + 11 = 16 trips (in and out) Street • The street network in the Warriewood Precinct is currently being developed. network • The planned road infrastructure has been designed to accommodate for the forecast growth within the area, assuming that the specific developments are in accordance with the planned land uses and densities as specified in the Pittwater Local Environmental Plan 2014. • The proposed development is located in the medium density residential zone (as per Pittwater LEP 2014) and complies with the density requirements of that zone.
-Trip distribution • When the development will have been constructed, vehicular trips by residents will occur in all directions, as needed for their travel to and from work, shopping and leisure destinations. • The most common road transport routes, as determined using Google maps travel guidance feature, are shown in Figure 5 .
-These routes will change somewhat as new roads are being built. • Specifically, Lorikeet Grove has recently been constructed all the way to the south between the site and Hill Street, where a roundabout has been installed. • It is planned for Lorikeet Grove to be extended to the north where it will connect with its already built north-western section and Brands Lane. • The Appendix to this report contains diagrams of traffic distribution of additional vehicular trips on the road network for the commuter peak hours.
-These diagrams take into account the road extensions described above. • It is evident from these diagrams that the number of additional turning movements at all nearest intersections and at the intersection of Warriewood and Pittwater Roads will be minor and would not have any detrimental effect on the road network operation.
+Morning peak hour vehicle trips = 0.19 trips per unit Afternoon peak hour vehicle trips = 0.15 trips per unit Morning peak hour $0.19 \times 34 = 6.5$, say 7 trips (in and out) Afternoon peak hour $0.15 \times 34 = 5.1$, say 5 trips (in and out) 11 dwelling houses (on lots A1 to A7 and lots B1 to B4) Dwelling houses Weekday peak hour vehicle trips = 0.99 trips per dwelling 0.99 x 11 = 10.9, say 11 trips (exiting in the morning peak hour and entering in the afternoon peak hour) Total: Morning peak hour 7 + 11 = 18 trips (in and out) Afternoon peak hour 5 + 11 = 16 trips (in and out) Street The street network in the Warriewood Precinct is currently being developed. network The planned road infrastructure has been designed to accommodate for the forecast growth within the area, assuming that the specific developments are in accordance with the planned land uses and densities as specified in the Pittwater Local Environmental Plan 2014.
+The proposed development is located in the medium density residential zone (as per Pittwater LEP 2014) and complies with the density requirements of that zone.
+Trip When the development will have been constructed, vehicular trips by residents will occur in distribution all directions, as needed for their travel to and from work, shopping and leisure destinations The most common road transport routes, as determined using Google maps travel guidance feature, are shown in Figure 5.
+These routes will change somewhat as new roads are being built.
+Specifically, Lorikeet Grove has recently been constructed all the way to the south between the site and Hill Street, where a roundabout has been installed.
+It is planned for Lorikeet Grove to be extended to the north where it will connect with its already built north-western section and Brands Lane.

+all nearest intersections and at the intersection of Warriewood and Pittwater Roads will be minor and would not have any detrimental effect on the road network operation.